 Sliced Almonds(ContainsTree Nuts)

-• Heat a drizzle of olive oil in a small pot over medium-high heat.
+• Heat a drizzle of oil in a small pot over medium-high heat.
 Add ¼ of the onion; cook, stirring, until just softened, 2-3 minutes. • Stir in rice, ¾ cup water (1½ cups for 4 servings), half the stock concentrates (you’ll use the rest later), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
-Cook until tender, 15-18 minutes.
-Keep covered off heat until ready to serve.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, in a small bowl, combine cilantro, 2 TBSP olive oil (3 TBSP for 4 servings), a pinch of garlic, salt, and pepper.
 Add lemon juice to taste and as much jalapeño as you like.
 Taste and add more garlic if desired. • In a separate small bowl, combine sour cream, a pinch of salt, and as much lemon zest as you like.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.

-• Pour 1⁄3 cup water (2⁄3 cup for 4 servings) and remaining stock concentrates into pan.
-Stir in chickpeas and bring to a low simmer.
-Cook until liquid is slightly reduced, 1-2 minutes. • Reduce heat to low; stir in 1 TBSP butter (2 TBSP for 4) until melted.
+• Pour 1⁄3 cup water (2⁄3 cup for 4 servings) and remaining stock concentrates into pan. • Stir in chickpeas and bring to a low simmer.
+Cook until liquid has slightly reduced, 1-2 minutes. • Reduce heat to low; stir in 1 TBSP butter (2 TBSP for 4) until melted.
 Season with salt and pepper.

 • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings).
 Season with salt and pepper. • Divide rice between plates and top with tagine, almonds, and apricots.
 (TIP: Toast almonds before adding if you like.)
-Drizzle with lemon cream and chermoula.
+Drizzle with lemon crema and chermoula.
 Drizzle with hot sauce if desired.
 Cut any remaining lemon into wedges; serve on the side.